 Artwork will hang in the Capitol for the entire year of the exhibition and cannot be returned to the students earlier.
 Thus, students should submit artwork they will not need for other purposes.

 Please note that our office only accepts one entry per student.
-If you have any questions, please contact Paul in our District Office at 770-232-3005 ext 11.
+If you have any questions, please contact Vesna in our District Office at 770-232-3005.

-Click HERE to view the 2019 Student Release Form.
+Click HERE to download the 2020 Student Release Form.